lisp-mirror/clcon/README.md

 - completion for lisp symbols and filenames in Repl
 - find source in Repl
 - command history
-- stub of swank-based inspector
+- swank-based inspector
+- compilation error browser
+- editor buffer list
 - you can still run tcl code with special "escapes"

 ## Installation and startup